Frequently Asked Questions

 After your teen’s first lesson, when we know what their strengths and challenges are, we will give you helpful advice and recommendations on how to work with them.
 Most students develop quickly working with a knowledgeable instructor who cares.
 It really helps that we have a brake on our side.
 It is much easier for the atmosphere in the training vehicle to remain calm, and for the student to develop skills and gain confidence.
 If a student is still struggling with basic car control skills after the first lesson, the instructor will suggest you schedule a second lesson sooner rather than the usual recommended 6 to 8 weeks.

 Try driving with your teen in familiar areas.
 Do NOT begin by backing the car out of the garage.
 Get the car on level ground in a position where they can begin going forward.
 Be sure you discuss proper seat, steering wheel and mirror adjustment as instructed during the lesson.
 Drive in very familiar areas to begin with.
 If your teen freaks you out, or if you freak them out, call us for that next lesson.
-Do NOT stop driving.
-You have made a big investment in the first driving lesson.
-Keep the ball rolling in the direction of completing supervised driving practice and driver training and getting that driver license before the permit expires one year from the date you turned in your Driver License Application (DL44) at the DMV.
-Be sure you know the date of expiration on the permit.

 What if I’m worried I won’t be able to pass the DMV behind-the-wheel test?